 Detroit Tigers vs Minnesota Twins: Odds, Spread, And Total

-The Detroit Tigers will look to end a four-game road losing streak as they battle the Minnesota Twins on Monday night at 7:40 p.m.
-EST. The Tigers are 4-5 and…
+The Detroit Tigers will look to get their win in this four-game series against the Minnesota Twins.
+First pitch is on Wednesday night at 7:40 p.m.
+EST. The Tigers are…

-The Detroit Tigers will look to end a four-game road losing streak as they battle the Minnesota Twins on Monday night at 7:40 p.m.
+The Detroit Tigers will look to get their win in this four-game series against the Minnesota Twins.
+First pitch is on Wednesday night at 7:40 p.m.
 EST.

-The Tigers are 4-5 and tied for second in the AL Central Division.
-They just took two out of three at home against the St. Louis Cardinals.
-Detroit had a shutout win in Game 1, a good game with the bats in Game 2, and a close loss in the finale.
-The Tigers lost Game 3, 5-3, and a four-run fifth inning for the Cardinals was the difference in the game.
-Detroit had an early 2-0 lead and ended the game with six hits.
-Spencer Torkelson led the way on offense for the Tigers by walking three times and getting a double.
+The Tigers are 4-7 and tied for last in the AL Central Division.
+Detroit has lost three games in a row and in all of those losses, the offense has scored three runs or fewer.
+The Tigers have yet to lead once in this series and just lost Game 2, 4-2.
+Detroit got a couple of runs late in the game and finished with nine hits.
+The offensive production was scattered and three guys had multihit games.
+Kevin McGonigle led the way on offense with two hits and two RBIs.

-The Twins are 3-6 and last in the AL Central Division.
-They just lost two out of three at home to the Tampa Bay Rays.
-In Game 1, the bats were there for Minnesota, but they only managed one run in Games 2 and 3.
-In the finale, the Twins lost 4-1 in 10 innings.
-It was a pitchers' duel, and the Twins gave up three runs in extra innings.
-They finished with three hits, and Matt Wallner led the way on offense with two, including a solo home run.
+The Twins are 5-6 and tied for second in the AL Central Division.
+They have won two games in a row and are trying to get their first series win of the season.
+Minnesota has done a good job of controlling the flow of the game and stacking up the runs with ease.
+In Game 2, they finished with 10 hits and only two guys in the lineup didn't record a hit.
+The middle of the lineup played very well and Josh Bell led the way on offense with three hits and one RBI.

 Spread